Book Donations

 Other Donation Options

 Here are some other places where you can donate your books locally.
-We recommend you call first before bringing your books into any location.
+We recommend you call first to confirm their donation guidelines.

 Friends of the Claremont Library